appspector/ios-sdk/README.md

 - Drag AppSpectorSDK.framework from the appropriate platform directory in Carthage/Build/ to the “Linked Frameworks and Libraries” section of your Xcode project’s “General” settings
 <!-- integration-carthage-end -->

+#### Apple TV
+AppSpector is also available for tvOS, you can use any of described above methods to install it, all you need is just use `AppSpectorTVSDK` pod instead of `AppSpectorSDK` and include `AppSpectorTVSDK.framework` instead of `AppSpectorSDK.framework`.

 [Join our slack to discuss setup process and features](https://slack.appspector.com)

 ## Features